-- RUAS held its showcase event the Balmoral Show in September 2021 and May 2022 to great success; - The collection of historical aircraft held by the Ulster Aviation Society (UAS), who have occupied the WW2 hangars since about 2005, continues to grow; and - The success of the Air Ambulance NI (AANI), who became operational in July 2017, and provides an emergency medical response, to the benefit of the whole community.
+- RUAS held its showcase event, the Balmoral Show, in May 2022 to great success; - The collection of historical aircraft held by the Ulster Aviation Society (UAS), who has occupied the WW2 hangars since about 2005, continues to grow; and - The success of the Air Ambulance NI (AANI), who became operational in July 2017, and provides an emergency medical response, to the benefit of the whole community.

-In looking forward, I recognise it is impossible to overstate the importance of securing agreement on the way forward for the site, if its potential is to be realised.
+In looking forward, I recognise it is impossible to overstate the importance of securing agreement on the way forward for the site if, building on the Board's vision and strategy, its significant potential is to be realised.
 I am committed to continuing the Corporation's engagement with stakeholders to support the future regeneration of Maze Long Kesh.